-Once the two conversion blocks have been properly designed a suitable discrete-event controller for the discrete-event model is obtained, as illustrated in Figure 34.11 (dashed).
+Once the two conversion blocks have been properly designed a suitable discrete event controller for the discrete event model is obtained, as illustrated in Figure 1.11 (dashed).

-Eventually, as a final step, the designed controller can be disconnected from the discrete-event model, and attached to the real manufacturing system.
+Eventually, as a final step, the designed controller can be disconnected from the discrete event model, and attached to the real manufacturing system.

 In the presented control framework two crucial steps can be distinguished.
-First, the discrete-event model should be a good enough approximation of the real manufacturing system, i.e., the model needs to be validated and if found unsatisfactory it needs to be improved.
-Second, the approximation model should be a good enough approximation of the discrete-event model, or actually, of the discrete-event model and conversion block(s), since that is the system that needs to be controlled by the continuous controller.
+First, the discrete event model should be a good enough approximation of the real manufacturing system.
+For that reason, once a discrete event model of a manufacturing system has been made, the model needs to be validated.
+If results as shown in Figure 1.7 are obtained the model needs further improvement.
+Second, the approximation model should be a good enough approximation of the discrete event model, or actually: of the discrete event model and conversion block(s), since that is the system that needs to be controlled by the continuous controller.
 Depending on the variables of interest, a valid approximation model needs to be used.
 An overview of common used approximation models, assuming mass production, is provided in the next two sections.
-In Section 34.7 approximation models are presented that mainly focus on throughput.
-In Section 34.8 approximation models are presented that incorporate both throughput and flow time, taking into account the nonlinear relations as depicted in Figure 34.2.
+In section 1.7 approximation models are presented that mainly focus on throughput.
+In section 1.8 approximation models are presented that incorporate both throughput and flow time, taking into account the nonlinear relations as depicted in Figure 1.2.

-34.7 Standard Fluid Model and Extensions
+1.7 Standard fluid model and extensions